JoeSz/Exopite-Simple-Options-Framework/README.md

 WHY?
 I need someting fast, easy and lightweight to generate option page and/or metabox for my plugins and/or post types.

 I also love to create/program someting new (for me) to have fun and leary every day.

 For my theme I use CodeStar Framework, so I created similarly.
-Unfortunately CodeStar Framework based on static class, can not initialize multiple times, and this is required for plugns.
+Unfortunately CodeStar Framework based on static class, can not initialize multiple times and this is required for plugns.

 Lightweight
 No ads, Files are loaded only when required.
 Minimum footprint.